-Yes, weddings are joyful occasions, but, sometimes, planning one can be anything but.
+Yes, weddings are joyful occasions, but sometimes, planning one can be anything but.
 Sure, you can probably sweat through it, but it may pay to call in professional reinforcements.
-Here, we consider the pros and cons of using a wedding planner.
+Here, are pros and cons to consider when asking this question: Is hiring a wedding planner worth it?

-They'll sweat the details.
 Chances are, you've never planned an event of this magnitude.
 So.
 Many.
 Details.
-Wedding planners have done this before— a lot—so they can help you wrangle details you might otherwise overlook.
+Wedding planners have done this before—like, a lot—so they can help you wrangle details you might otherwise overlook.
 Planners can also help you make the most of your budget and allocate it properly.

-They have insider knowledge of the local market.
 Planners can be a godsend if you're putting together a wedding in a city where you don't reside.
-But locals can benefit, too, because they've likely worked with most of the venues and vendors in town.
-"Since many of us are full-time event planners, we are networking and researching vendors and suppliers to build our network and to stay ahead of the trends almost daily," says Leslie Weekes, wedding and event consultant at D.C. and New York-based Leslie-Manning Events.
+Even if you're keeping things local, you'll be able to benefit from their services because they've likely worked with most of the venues and vendors in town.
+"Since many of us are full-time event planners, we are networking and researching vendors and suppliers to build our network and to stay ahead of the trends almost daily," says Weekes.
 "If we have a client who is looking for a cinematic photographer, finding one does not take weeks of research and sending emails that appear to go into the ether.
 It's one phone call."

 Con: It's an Additional Cost

 Do wedding planners save you money?
 Yes, they have an inside track, which means sometimes they can save you money—but not always.
 According to Atlanta wedding planner Susan Graham, planners often offer multiple tiers of service.
 Be sure to ask for a customized service if you don't see what you need on the planner's initial price list.

 If your budget is already stretched, but you could really use help, consider a day-of coordinator.
 As Cooke mentions, if you choose a venue that offers prepackaged services, it's also unlikely you'll need a planner's services.